 Fees & Cost Structure

-- Annual Fee of $1,000 or local currency equivalent: Tekedia Capital charges $1,000 annual fee to include an investor in Tekedia Capital deal flows for 12 months or 4 investment cycles.
+- 4-Cycle Membership Fee of $1,000 or local currency equivalent: Tekedia Capital charges $1,000 fee to include an investor into Tekedia Capital deal flows for 4 investment cycles.
 We typically do 2-3 cycles per year (i.e. 12 months).
 This fee is used to run administrative activities, research & development, due diligence on startups, and perform routine paperworks in the business.
-If after a year, the investor could decide not to renew the annual fee.
+If after a year, the investor could decide not to renew the membership fee.
 This could be because the investor has invested in enough startups or for any other reason.
 Largely, if the investor does not renew, Tekedia Capital will stop sharing deal flows with that investor.
 Even with that, the investor will remain connected with Tekedia Capital for any previous investment made.
-You can go here and pay ($1,000 or N430,000 naira ) via many options provided.
+You can go here and pay ($1,000 or N550,000 naira ) via many options provided.

 - Carried interest of 20%: Carried Interest is a performance-based compensation system that aligns investors’ interest with Tekedia Capital towards incentivizing the team to outperform by discovering category-king startups, and nurture them to exit.
 For example, if an investment of $100,000 is exited at $1,000,000, the investor will receive first the principal of $100,000, and then another $720,000, which represents 80% of the profits earned.
 Tekedia Capital team receives $180,000.